soheilgholami/soheilgholami.github.io/_pages/projects.md

 permalink: /projects/
 ---

-In the course of my studies, I have been involved in multiple projects (the list is arranged in descending order, starting with the most recent project.):
+I have been involved in the following projects (the list is arranged in descending order, starting with the most recent project):

 <ul>